We are committed to supporting communities to become strong, resilient, and sustainable.

 Pictured (left-right) - Dana Hughes, Zac Moore, Sue Martyr and Emily Johnson.

-Emily Johnson and Zac Moore (Malvern Hills District Council)
+Emily Johnson (Malvern Hills District Council)

 'Hi, I am Emily.
 I truly believe building a better community network will create better opportunities and really help with improving long term mental health.
 I am passionate about art and creativity and creating different opportunities for all age groups to gain skills and meet like-minded people; whether that's connecting a teenager struggling in school to find a new passion or an adult who feels their life is all about work to find a new hobby.
 Please get in touch.'